 The foundation of a successful alcohol addiction rehab program is a scientific, proven and evidence-based treatment plan.
 This often includes lots of therapy, including group therapy, individual therapy, and family therapy.
 It can also include pharmacological treatment.
 A wide range of these treatments is ideal because then residents can access the techniques that work best for them.

 Holistic Alcohol Addiction Treatment

 Alcoholism treatment should include evidence-based strategies, but a holistic approach can also offer some incredible benefits.
 Holistic care promotes total wellness, and that goes far beyond just treating the physical symptoms of addiction.
 Holistic care may include alternative treatments like meditation therapy or fitness therapy.
 All of these approaches contribute to wellness, fulfillment and a life of happiness without alcohol.

-Effective Alcohol Abuse Treatment at Kemah Palms Recovery®
+Contact the Alcohol Abuse Center at Kemah Palms Recovery® Today

 - Alcohol detox program

 - Intensive outpatient program

 - Dual diagnosis treatment program

 Regarding holistic treatment options, we have many.
 We offer stress relieving services such as meditation, acupuncture, and yoga.
 We also provide therapeutic opportunities such as cognitive behavioral therapy and dialectical behavioral therapy.
 Also, we invite our residents to take part in our healthy activities program.